tboronczyk/kiwi/README.md

 Conditional Branching
 =====================
 The keywords `if` and `else` are used to write conditional branches of code.
-Both require a condition and body-- the condition are evaluated in order and when the statements that make up the associated body to the first one determined true are executed.
-The first branch is always marked with `if`, and any number of alternates are marked with `else`.
-The `_` wildcard may be used to denote a default else case.
-Consider the following example:

-    if i > 10 {
-        // this block will be executed if the value stored
-        // in i is greater than 10
-    }
-    else i < 0 {
-        // this block will be executed if the value is
-        // negative
-    }
-    else _ {
-        // this block will be executed if the value is
-        // positive and less than or equal to 10
-    }
+...

 Boolean Logic
 =============